Getting Started

 Note

-Changed in version 3.0: Support for Python 3.5 has been dropped.
+Changed in version 3.0: Support for Python 3.5 is dropped.

 Getting the Framework